 The market share of green electricity has increased dramatically in recent years in Germany.
 Electricity consumers need to be confident that the green electricity they pay for does in fact come from renewable sources.
 Guarantees of origin (GO) prove the origin of renewable energy in a transparent way and provide electricity consumers the necessary reliability.

-The mandatory electricity disclosure that electricity supplier are required to carry out (in accordance with section 42 to the German Energy Industry Act (EnWG)) provides customers with important information concerning their electricity consumption.
-Since January 2013 electricity supplier may only disclose renewable electricity on electricity bills and advertisement if they have cancelled GOs for the delivered amount of energy proving the renewable origin in the Herkunftsnachweisregister (Register of guarantees of origin).
+The mandatory electricity disclosure that electricity supplier are required to carry out (in accordance with section 42 of the German Energy Industry Act (EnWG)) provides customers with important information concerning their electricity consumption.
+Since January 2013 electricity supplier may only disclose renewable electricity on electricity bills and advertisement if they have cancelled GOs for the delivered amount of energy proving the renewable origin in the Herkunftsnachweisregister (Register of Guarantees of Origin; German acronym: HKNR).
 This measure makes disclosure more reliable and prevents electricity suppliers from double selling renewable energy.

 Enter all key data concerning the natural or legal person.